 It has so far received 350,000 doses of the Sinopharm vaccine and 50,000 doses of the AstraZeneca vaccine since December.

-The Russian-made Sputnik V vaccine was also authorised for emergency use in February; yet has not yet been delivered to Egypt.
+Last month, Egypt authorized the Russian-made Sputnik V vaccine for use in the country, yet it has not yet received the vaccine.